Skip to main content

 Add a job status event to JobB to trigger the desired action when JobA exceeds 110% of the estimated run time.

-When JobA is running and has not exceeded 110% of the estimated run time, JobB will be in a [Wait Expression Dependency]{.skd-job-statuses} state.
-When JobA exceeds 110% of the estimated run time, the expression dependency in JobB will be true and JobB will run and trigger an event upon completion.
-If JobA does not exceed 110% of the estimated run time, it will cancel JobB, if JobB is still in a Wait Expression Dependency state.
+When JobA is running and has not exceeded 110% of the estimated run time, JobB remains in Wait Expression Dependency status.
+When JobA exceeds 110% of the estimated run time, the expression dependency in JobB becomes true and JobB runs and triggers an event upon completion.
+If JobA does not exceed 110% of the estimated run time, it cancels JobB if JobB is still in Wait Expression Dependency status.

 TimeDiff([[$TIMEhh:mm:ss]], SubStr([[JI.$JOB STARTTIME]], Index([[JI.$JOB STARTTIME]], " ") + 1, 8), "signed_secs") > TimeDiff([[JI.$EST RUN TIME]], "00:00:00", "signed_secs") * 1.1